Clifford Sweezey '21

 William Leahy '20

 As a research assistant, I learned how to ask important questions about history and to research the answers to those important questions on my own as a student of historiography.
-An incredibly valuable undergraduate experience for me was editing Dr Malikov’s book, Central Asia: A Primary Source Reader.
-With Dr. Hendley’s help I was able to travel to libraries and archives in Toronto and at Cornell University to study and research.
+An incredibly valuable undergraduate experience as a research assistant for me was editing Dr Malikov’s book, Central Asia: A Primary Source Reader.
 Under the guidance of Dr. Goodier, my work as a teaching assistant improved my skills in presenting and transferring information to other students.
-My classroom experiences with my history professors was positive and exciting.
+My classroom experiences with my history professors were positive and exciting.
 All these experiences culminated in my senior thesis on mui tsai (translated as “little sister” in Cantonese and is a women’s indentured servant tradition in China) in Hong Kong.

-Currently and with the encouragement of my history professors, I am studying at the University of Saint Petersburg (Russia) through SUNY Stony Brook.
 As I reflect on my time spent at SUNY Oneonta, I am amazed and extremely grateful for the knowledge and skills that I have gained, as well as the academic transformation that took place in me.
-I am grateful to all the dedicated professors that invested so much time and energy into sharing knowledge, experiences, and valuable career skills with me, knowing this will be of immeasurable use to me as I move toward graduate school and a future career.
+I am grateful to all the dedicated professors that invested so much time and energy into sharing knowledge, experiences, and valuable career skills with me, knowing this will be of immeasurable use to me as I move toward forward in life and prepare to enter the work force.

 Emily Leger '19